dourouc05/CombinatorialBandits.jl/README.md

 @time simulate(i, ESCB2(ESCB2Budgeted(.1, true)), 200)
 ```

+There is more documentation in the [`docs`](https://github.com/dourouc05/CombinatorialBandits.jl/tree/master/docs) folder.

 ## Citing

 If you use this package in your research, please cite either article: